 Qualified person-centred counsellor (since 1996).

-I work over the telephone (or Skype), which ensures confidentiality and ask twenty pounds per hour, allocating ten percent of my work time to those who cannot pay (chosen upon advice from their referrer).
+I work over the telephone (or Skype), which ensures confidentiality and ask forty pounds per hour, allocating ten percent of my work time freely to those who cannot pay (chosen upon advice from their referrer).

 For a simple chat which is free of charge, please feel free to call me on UK 07895 877 420, or contact me by email at firstname.lastname@example.org